 The Student Snapshot report shows overall student performance data for individual students over a specified date range.
 The report includes current Lexile score, percentage scores for all three Experiences, overall program score, and skills mastered, accelerated, and remediated in the Digital Experience.

-The Class Snapshot report show up-to-date data on each student, including Lexile measure, words correct per minute score, current lesson, and overall program score.
+The Class Snapshot report shows up-to-date data on each student, including Lexile measure, words correct per minute score, current lesson, and overall program score.
 This report is quickly and easily exported as an Excel spreadsheet.

 FLEX Literacy comes with a wealth of resources to ensure smooth and successful implementation.
 Teachers can find correlations to state standards, scope and sequence information, professional development tools, and classroom support materials such as English learner strategies, foundational skills worksheets, spelling worksheets, contrastive analysis charts, and more.